 showed that 54 percent of patients who had total hip replacements were obese, and nearly 80 percent of patients who required total knee replacements were obese.
 These statistics included people who were moderately obese or morbidly obese.

 Injuries also contribute to the rising number of joint replacement surgeries.
 Some patients have sports injuries that lead to severe joint damage.
 Many younger people are active in high school, college and recreational sports leagues now.
 With people maintaining active lifestyles throughout adulthood, the number of activity related injuries is rising.
 Also, many sports injuries cause arthritis, which develops over the span of several years or decades.

 In the past, most people were not as active during their retirement years.
-Many modern people expect to be able to maintain an active lifestyle well past 70 years of age.
-People today who see their friends limping one month may later see them moving normally several months after they have joint replacement surgery.
-Since joint replacement surgery techniques have improved, doctors have gained more confidence in performing operations.
+Today, many younger people expect to be able to maintain an active lifestyle through 70 years of age.
+Since joint replacement surgical techniques have improved, doctors have gained more confidence in performing operations.
 Implants have also become more durable over time with new and improved designs.
 In addition to performing thousands of successful joint replacement surgeries, Dr. Ira Kirschenbaum was instrumental in developing some well-known joint replacement systems.
 His innovation has made him a trusted name in the world of orthopedic surgery.

 Modern doctors see joint replacements differently than doctors of the past saw them.
 In the past, people were often told that replacements were unnecessary if they could still walk.
 However, doctors today who see problems that will worsen in the future may tell a patient to have surgery soon.
 If a patient waits until the future, the individual may have other problems that will complicate or hinder an elective surgery.